FredHutch/coop/_drafts/opensci-mtg4.md

 ---

-## Meeting 4: Streamlinking other aspects of research (i.e. presentations and teaching)
+## Meeting 4: Streamlining other aspects of research (i.e. presentations and teaching)

 **Motivating questions**:
 - How do we streamline other aspects of our research, such as presentations and teaching?